Garlicky chicken with fresh basil and olives covered in homemade tomato sauce and served over spaghetti squash is a delicious meal.

 Just look at that sweet tomato sauce.
 These pictures are making me hungry all over again.
 Really, this dish is as good as it looks.
 No, actually, that’s not quite true.
 It’s even better.

 Finally, your squash should be done and cool enough to handle.
 Scrape the spaghetti like strands from your squash and divide onto individual plates.
-Top each pile of spaghetti squash with a chicken breast and your flavorful tomato sauce.
+Then top each pile of spaghetti squash with a chicken breast and your flavorful tomato sauce.

 Garlicky chicken over spaghetti squash is an excellent choice for birthday celebrations or whenever you want a special, scrumptious meal.
 Paired with spaghetti squash, it brings the lovely taste of fall to your table.
-Enjoy, friends!
+Enjoy!

 Love this recipe?
 Pin it!